mkobuolys/kazlauskas-dev/blog/2019-10-16-flutter-design-patterns-1-singleton/index.md

 ### ExampleStateBase

-Since the example’s state is implemented in several different ways, its abstraction was created in order to reuse it in all of the implementations.
+Since the example’s state is implemented in several different ways, its abstraction was created to reuse it in all of the implementations.
 Hence, class `ExampleStateBase` provides this abstracted state:

 ```dart title="example_state_base.dart"
 abstract class ExampleStateBase {